Open Enrollment 2018

-In most instances you should not experience any issues, as your physician automatically sends your lab work to the correct CIGNA-participating lab.
+In most instances you should not experience any issues, as your physician automatically sends your lab work to the correct Cigna-participating lab.
 However, if the in-network provider sends your lab work to a non-participating vendor, the claim will be processed at the out-of-network level or not covered at all (if you are enrolled in an in-network only plan).
 As such, we strongly recommend that you inform your provider of the participating labs whenever you utilize these services.
 The following provides some guidance on how to best handle these services.

 What you need to do when lab work is needed:

-- Find network labs by going to mycigna.com or calling the number on your CIGNA ID card.
+- Find network labs by going to mycigna.com or calling the number on your Cigna ID card.

-- Tell your doctor you want to use a CIGNA network lab.
+- Tell your doctor you want to use a Cigna network lab.

-- Make sure the lab is an in-network lab.
-Just because a lab accepts your CIGNA ID card, it doesn’t necessarily mean that the lab is contracted within the CIGNA Open Access Plus network.
+- Bring a print-out of participating labs to your appointment.
+Make sure that the lab is an in-network lab.
+Just because a lab accepts your Cigna ID card, it doesn’t necessarily mean that the lab is contracted within the Cigna Open Access Plus network.

 Annual Deductibles, Out-Of-Pocket Maximums, Etc.